mateusrose/calendarrest/README.md

 ```shell script
 ./mvnw compile quarkus:dev
 ```
+You need to have a PostgreSQL database running on your machine.
+You can change the database connection settings in the `application.properties` file.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.